Choosing a Major & Career Exploration

 Step 1.
 Complete the Focus 2 Career Assessment to identify your career interests.
 Select “Register” (below the login info) to create a new account.
 The Access code is The Hill.
-Complete the information and select "Spring 2019” as your status.
+Complete the information and select "Fall 2019” as your status.

 Step 2.
 Note the top 2 or 3 careers that most interest you and why.
 Begin researching careers in Focus 2 Assessment and these HCC Career Services resources.
 Discuss your Focus 2 results with HCC Career Services staff, advisor, friends and family.

 Step 4.
 Review your career ideas with your academic advisor.
 Discuss the academic majors and the educational requirements (certificate, diploma, degree) related to your career interests.
 If a four-year degree or more is required, discuss options with the HCC Transfer Center Coordinator, Lorie Maltby

 Step 5.
 Research job posting descriptions.
 Even if you’re not currently looking for a job, you’ll better understand the local job market and you’ll learn the specific responsibilities of the career and be better prepared to develop a targeted resume.
 Set up email alerts on indeed.
 Check out employers' openings at your HCC Handshake Account!